Cow Country (novel): Reception

 Initially, the volume was reviewed only on a limited scale.
 The San Francisco Book Review wrote, "With quirky characters and impossible situations, Cow Country handles drought, institutional lunacy, racism, and romance with deft insight, as well as keen-edged satirical commentary."
 The Midwest Book Review described it as a "tour de farce."
 Kirkus called the book "Ambitious in its creation of this kooky world, the book will certainly strike a chord with readers lost in their own wacky arenas of academic bickering."

-Awards

-In March 2017, it was announced that Cow Country had been included in the long list for the Yasnaya Polyana Foreign Fiction Award, which is given annually by the estate of Leo Tolstoy.
+In March 2017, it was announced that Cow Country was included in the long list for the Yasnaya Polyana Foreign Fiction Award, which is given annually by the estate of Leo Tolstoy.